Excision of a ganglion

 A brief description of a ganglion

 A ganglion is an abnormal swelling that forms beneath the skin.
 Though they can form alongside any joint in the body, they are most commonly found on the wrist or hand (see diagram).
 Ganglions are filled with synovial fluid, which is a dense, jelly-like fluid that provides protection and lubrication to tendons and joints during movement.
 A ganglion forms when the synovial fluid leaks and gathers beneath the skin.

-Why should I have surgery?
+Why should I have excision of a ganglion surgery?

 The discomfort you feel, and the lump, should disappear.
 With surgery, the chances of the ganglion never returning are greatly improved.

-What are the possible alternatives to surgery?
+What are the possible alternatives to excision of a ganglion surgery?